campuspress/divi-accessibility/readme.txt

 == Changelog ==

+= 1.2 =
+* Add option to remove id attribute from list items in navigation menus

 = 1.1 =
 * Add option to hide decorative icons from screen readers
 * Add hidden submit button to search